thatchej/R-ClassicBooks/docs/tasks.md

 ## 1.5 - Join titles and stats
 Let's align the titles and author information with the correct stats.

-Use the appropriate function from the `dplyr` package to join the `titles` and `stats` data frames into one data frame. *Note: Each data set has the same number of records.
+Use the appropriate function from the `dplyr` package to join the `titles` and `stats` data frames into one data frame. *Note: Each dataset has the same number of records.
 They also have an identical set of `id`s.*

 Save the merged data frame as `books`.